andgineer/TRegExpr/docs/demos.rst

 source code on national languages).

-This localized versions distributed in localized full TRegExpr packages, and in separate localized documentation packages (when You unpack this documentation package in TRegExpr directory the localized demos overwrite English ones).
+This localized versions distributed in localized full TRegExpr packages, and in separate localized documentation packages (when you unpack this documentation package in TRegExpr directory the localized demos overwrite English ones).